LoganS1/Torpedo.fun/README.md

-DogFight
+torpedoed.io
 ----------------------
-A simple io clone of the famous plane dogfighting games.
+An io game with submarines played like the old 2d dogfighting games with planes